tailordev-academy/javascript-react/2-writing-components.md

     }
     ```

-3. Use it in your right panel
+3. Use it on the right side of the interface

 ### Checkpoint #1